 - Le Roman de Renard, based on the Reynard folktales.
 Made in 1930 and still looks great.

 - Starevich was one of the first if not the first puppet animator.
-Starting from 1909 he created documentaries about insects using puppets made out of wax, gutta-percha, wire and dead insect parts.note Unfortunately, no copies survived of his first stop-motion documentary Lucanus Cervus.
+Starting from 1909 he created documentaries about insects using puppets made out of wax, gutta-percha, wire, and dead insect parts.note Unfortunately, no copies survived of his first stop-motion documentary Lucanus Cervus.

 - In 1912note he released several shorts including The Cameraman's Revenge, which parodied contemporary parlour melodramas, quasi-medieval* drama The Beautiful Lukanida, a fairy tale The Insects' Christmas.
-The characters were mostly beetles, with occasional dragonfly or a grasshopper.
+The characters were mostly beetles, with an occasional dragonfly or a grasshopper.
 The funny thing is: most viewers though the insects were alive and Starevich was an excellent insect trainer.

 - A lot of work written or produced by Tim Burton, including:

 - His first short Vincent.

 - Corpse Bride (director).

 - Large sections of the movie adaption of James and the Giant Peach (producer).

 - Parts of Beetlejuice, like the sandworms, the snake-banister, and facial transformations, which gave the movie a charming George Pal quality.